OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 ## How to add taxon restrictions:

-Please see how-to guide on [adding taxon restrictions](../howto/add_taxon_restrictions.md)
+Please see how-to guide on [adding taxon restrictions](../howto/add-taxon-restrictions.md)

-## Why annotation for some taxon restrctions?
+## Why annotation for some taxon restrictions?

 Annotations for taxon restrictions are used as a shortcut.
 These are used to more simply represent complex description.
 Shortcuts work as a macro that is expanded out (see [this document](http://owlcollab.github.io/oboformat/doc/obo-syntax.html#7) for technical details):